 Other than its unique shape, this is just like any other model: made from weather and UV resistant polyester with a steel pole.
 It is not designed to tilt, but does have a crank lift.

-When open it measures 7 feet, 2 inches by 3 feet, 10 inches.
-The pole height is 7 feet, 7 inches.
+When open it measures 7 feet, 8 inches by 4 feet, 4 inches.
+The adjustable pole height tops out at 9 feet.

 5. Iwicker 15-Foot Patio Umbrella: Best Large Model